laksh-shardul/FDD-Buy-Side-Financial-Model/README.md

 ## Key Technical Highlights

-The model demonstrates the precise execution of critical FDD mechanics.
-I established a true run-rate for the business by executing a normalization schedule that adds back a one-time 150 legal settlement and normalizes a 50 favorable operational variance, along with a 30 year-end timing adjustment.
-To protect the buyer's balance sheet at close, the model calculates a historical average Normalized Working Capital (NWC) peg.
-Furthermore, the net debt build extracts 50 in restricted cash to present an airtight view of the actual debt burden the buyer will assume.
+The model executes core Financial Due Diligence (FDD) mechanics with transaction-specific adjustments.
+A normalized run-rate is established through an EBITDA bridge that adds back a one-time 150 legal settlement, adjusts for a 50 favorable operational variance, and incorporates a 30 year-end timing adjustment to reflect sustainable earnings.
+To assess closing balance sheet requirements, the model derives a normalized working capital (NWC) peg using historical averages.
+Additionally, the net debt calculation excludes 50 of restricted cash to present an accurate view of the effective debt burden assumed by the buyer.

 ## Deal Insights